 It helps prevent leaks, keeps your home’s interior dry, and helps sell your house to others.

-People can often tell when your home’s roof is terrible by driving by it.
+By driving by, people can often tell when your home’s roof is terrible.
 This is one of the most expensive upgrades you can make to your home, and your real estate agent can make recommendations.